Background

 With these skills come early empathic capacities, but only if infants receive experiences that we tend to take for granted.

 In particular, this includes what minds in 2002 has called mind-mindedness.
 That is an awareness of someone being responsive to and caring about our thoughts and feelings.
 That the infant needs this response.

-This is often so, this is so often missing in maltreated abused children who lack early experiences of attunement.
+This is sooften missing in maltreated abused children who lack early experiences of attunement.
+And so they do not develop empathy or care for others.
+They don't get this feedback early on.
 And without this feedback, they can't develop attention.
 And without attention to others, they can't develop a theory of mind.
 They can't develop empathy.

-So children, when they see you in trouble, they try to help, already when they are 14 months of age.
+So children, when they see you in trouble, they try to help already when they are 14 months of age.

 Indeed, babies as young as a few months old, show preference for kindly as opposed to nasty puppets or animated characters.
+So they prefer animated characters who help over animated characters who hinder another figure.

 That's a study by Hamlin in 2007.
 Young babies appear to comprehend another person's intention to help or to be nasty.
-And they show surprise when an innocent character approaches a seemingly nasty animated object, but not when the same character approaches a good guy, Kullmeyer, 2003.
+And they show surprise when an innocent character approaches a seemingly nasty animated object, but not when the same character approaches a good guy, Kuhlmeier, 2003.

 Such experiments, for example, by Bloom in 2010, they show that babies can distinguish pro-social and anti-social behaviors.
-Even babies can already tell the difference between a good, healthy person in a narcissist and a psychopath.
+Even babies can already tell the difference between a good, healthy person and a narcissist and a psychopath.

 Babies, that's why I don't buy your stories that you didn't see anything, you didn't spot anything, you had no intuition.
+The narcissist is such a great actor that he pulled the wool over your eyes, he misled you.

 Nonsense.
 As early as nine months old, babies react clearly to psychopaths and narcissists, babies, and that's studied by Bloom in 2010.